-Tucked into a cliff among towering pines and aromatic lemon-trees, Capo la Gala Hotel & Spa is a secluded love nest with sea views at nearly every turn, five miles from Sorrento.
-Playfully nautical art - a painting of a green seahorse here, a model boat there - bring whimsy to the airy bedrooms, mosaic-lined pool and sea-like spa.
+Tucked into a cliff among towering pines and aromatic lemon-trees, Hotel Capo La Gala and Wellness is a secluded love nest with sea views at nearly every turn, five miles from Sorrento.
+Playfully nautical art – a painting of a green seahorse here, a model boat there – bring whimsy to the airy bedrooms, mosaic-lined pool and sea-like spa.

 Get this when you book through us:

-Two jars of marmalade or jam and a glass of prosecco each; guests in the Infinity Room or higher get fruit, a bottle of prosecco and a massage
+A bottle of prosecco; guests in the Infinity Room or higher also get fruit and a massage

 Rates include a Mediterranean buffet breakfast.